aron123/node-barion/README.md

 ## Contributions
 Contributions are welcome.

-If you report a bug/issue, please provide the simplest example code where the error is reproducible (of course, without any confidential data) and describe the environment, where you run ``node-barion``.
+If you report a bug, please provide the simplest example code where the error is reproducible (of course, without any confidential data) and describe the environment, where you run ``node-barion``.

 If you find a security issue, please contact me at [email](mailto:aron123dev@gmail.com) and I will get back to you as soon as possible.